sanaspector/RTA2024test/README.md

 # RTA2024test
-IT skill test for RTA students 2024
+Python skill test for RTA students 2024

 ## General requirement
 Code should be written in Python